alonitac/DevOpsBootcampUPES/slides/whatisdevops.md

 ## DevOps introduced

-**DevOps** (development and operations) is a set of methodologies evolved from the Agile development models, aimed to address the gap between development and operations teams.
+**DevOps** (development and operations) is a set of methodologies evolved from the Agile development model, aimed to address the gap between development and operations teams.

 <img src="media/agile5.png" width="80%">